-- One of the key conclusions mentioned above is that greater inequality should lead to greater redistribution. - Despite these claims in the literature, however, there is no such unambiguous prediction. - More importantly, there is no empirical evidence that greater inequality leads to more distribution. - In fact, why many highly unequal societies do not adopt more redistributive policies will be one of the teams we will investigate when we come to understanding the nature of institutions
+- One interpretation of the previous result is that greater inequality should lead to greater redistribution. - Despite these claims in the literature, however, there is no such unambiguous prediction. - More importantly, there is no empirical evidence that greater inequality leads to more distribution. - In fact, why many highly unequal societies do not adopt more redistributive policies will be one of the teams we will investigate when we come to understanding the nature of institutions

-Inequality and Redistribution in the MVT Models I
+Inequality and Redistribution in the MVT Models